accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.9/index.md

 ---
-title: For each [non-temporal media](#non-temporal-media) having an alternative, is this alternative relevant?
+title: For each [non-time-based media](#non-temporal-media) with an alternative, is this alternative relevant?
 ---